Skip to main content

 • The SEVIS transfer process must be initiated while your SEVIS record is active or within the 60-day grace period following completion of your program or Optional Practical Training.

-• Once the transfer date has passed, the Center for International Students and Scholars will receive the transfer and create a "transfer pending" Form I-20 for you, which you will use between programs.
-You do not need to obtain a new visa unless your current visa is expired, and you need to re-enter the U.S. You are permitted to either remain in the U.S. between programs, OR travel and re-enter before your new program.
+• Once your SEVIS record has been transferred, CISS will be able to create a Bentley "Transfer Pending" Form I-20 for you.
+You do not need to obtain a new visa unless your current visa has expired, and you need to re-enter the U.S. You are permitted to either remain in the U.S. between programs, OR travel and re-enter before your new program.

 Changing Your Immigration Status